-As at December 31, 2023, Same Property AMR at the REIT's properties located in Chicago, increased by 6.2% compared to December 31, 2022, due to stabilized occupancy and increased rental demand.
-In addition, management's focus has continued to find the optimal balance of occupancy and market rent growth in the REIT's Chicago market.
-Market rents are expected to remain stable as we move into the slower winter leasing season as occupancies have remained strong throughout most of this submarket.
+As at December 31, 2024, AMR at the REIT's properties located in Chicago increased by 3.6% compared to December 31, 2023, due to stabilize occupancy and sustained rental demand.
+With limited new inventory coming online in downtown Chicago over the next two years, management's focus will continue to find the optimal balance of occupancy and market rent growth.
+To that end, market rents for the REIT's Chicago assets are expected to remain stable as we work through the slower winter leasing season.